mkijowski/hackin2020/walkthrough/README.md

 The breakthrough came when we realized that we can send data to the `http://evil.ru.site:8080/dump/` site and it would create log files on the system.
 These log files had three sections, of which the first and third section were static.

 It turns out we could directly control the second section.
-By entering data after the url we could change what was encoded in the second section.
+By entering data after the URL we could change what was encoded in the second section.
 We also needed to separately realize *HOW* the data was being encoded.
 All of the data was encoded with either a blank space or a `.`.
 Sections were separated by `...`.
 By counting how many white space characters there were in between the dots in decimal we got the decimal representation of a character.
 There were an equal number of decimal representations of characters in the output as there were characters in the input.
 For example:

 `http://evil.ru.site:8080/dump/AAAAAAAAAA` had 10 characters of input, `AAAAAAAAAA` and would generate something like the following: `32 79 60 75 77 85 61 92 67 65`  (2 notes: 1, this is counting the number of white space characters between `.` and 2, this is not actually what AAAAAAAAAA would return).